Loginistaken/DIMENSIONAL-wiz-XmillionD/Beyond-Frequency-Comb:.md

 We begin by thanking the scientists, laboratories, and universities who first demonstrated the potential of the BFC.

-Pioneering teams in the early 2010s through 2020s — including researchers at the University of Rochester, NIST, MIT,

-Caltech, and many collaborators — showed that photons could be entangled not just in polarization, but in frequency and time.

-In particular, work by Jun Ye’s group (JILA/NIST, ~2015–2020), M. Kues et al. (Nature Photonics 2017), and J. Lukens & P. Lougovski

-(ORNL, 2017–2019) established the theoretical and experimental groundwork.
-More recently, demonstrations of ≥648-dimensional

-entanglement by teams including X. Qi’s group at USTC (2020) and NIST/JILA collaborations proved the unimaginable: that a

-single biphoton frequency comb could span hundreds of entangled modes.

-Without these breakthroughs — painstakingly validated through Hong–Ou–Mandel (HOM) revivals, Franson interferometers, and frequency-bin tomography — none of what we attempt today would be possible.
-This article is not a reinvention, but an evolution built on the strong shoulders of giants.

 The Biphoton Frequency Comb — Why It Matters

 In simplest terms: